 You will be eligible to vote in an upcoming election as long as your application is received or postmarked by the deadline.

 North Carolina also offers voter registration and voting methods for NC residents who are:

 - Stationed outside of NC in the military (or as military dependents).

 These NC residents can register and vote using either:

 - Voter Registration and Absentee Ballot Request Federal Post Card Application (Form 76).

 The FPCA has complete ballot that includes local elections, while the FWAB is simpler but offers a limited ballot.
 The FPCA is the preferred option for voters, while the FWAB is typically considered a backup method.

-Regardless of which application you choose, you must physically sign it and return it to the State Board of Elections by 5 p.m. on the day prior to the election date.
+Regardless of which application you choose, you must physically sign it and return it to the Board of Elections by the deadline.
 You can send your form:

 - By mail: